Gwanghwamun Square: Landmarks

 The square features a water fountain in honor of the achievements of Admiral Yi Sun-sin.
-It is named the 12.23 Fountain, to commemorates the 23 battles he fought with 12 warships, when he led Koreans to victory during the Japanese invasions of Korea (1592–1598).
-The water jets rises to a height of 18 meters along with 300 smaller jets, which symbolize the battles he fought on the sea.
-It also has a waterway, two centimeters deep and one meter across, at 365 meters along the square’s east side.
-The floor of it has 617 stones recording the major events from 1392 to 2008.The fountain is located next to the statue of Admiral Yi Sun-shin.
-This statue was erected on April 27, 1968.
-On 9 October 2009, two months after the Square’s opening, a second statue, the 6.2-meter high, 20-ton bronze statue of King Sejong the Great of Joseon was unveiled to the public.
+It is named the 12.23 Fountain after the 23 battles he fought with 12 warships during the 1592–1598 Japanese invasions of Korea.
+The water jets rise to a height of 18 meters along with 300 smaller jets, which symbolize the battles he fought on the sea.
+It also has a waterway, two centimeters deep and one meter across, at 365 meters along the square's east side.
+The waterway's floor has 617 stones recording the major events from 1392 to 2008.

+The fountain is located next to the statue of Admiral Yi Sun-shin.
+This statue was erected on 27 April 1968.
+On 9 October 2009, two months after the Square's opening, a second statue, the 6.2-meter high, 20-ton bronze statue of King Sejong the Great of Joseon was unveiled to the public.
 It is located 250 meters behind the statue of the Admiral Yi Sun-sin.
 It was dedicated on Hangul Day in celebration of the 563rd anniversary of the invention of the Korean alphabet by King Sejong.

-Underneath the statues there is a small exhibition hall and museum about the two historical figures depicted the statues.
+Underneath the statues, there is a small exhibition hall and museum that memorialize Admiral Yi Sun-Shin and King Sejong.

 Administration

-Rallies and demonstrations are illegal at the Square and the Seoul Metropolitan Government has decreed that it is to use for cultural exhibitions and a demonstration-free zone.
+Rallies and demonstrations are illegal at the Square; the Seoul Metropolitan Government has decreed that it is to be used for cultural exhibitions.